-Before you can become a compelling proposition for your ex, you first need to get your head straight.
+Before you can become a compelling proposition for your ex, the first step is to get your head straight.

-Neither is this the time for sending a quick text message you grabbed off the internet.
+This is not the time for sending your ex a quick text message you grabbed off the internet.
 I mean, sure, it could get a reaction.
 But what comes after that?
 And how do you keep it up?

 Don’t fall into that trap.

-You’re not ready for any moves until you have your head on straight.
+You’re not ready to contact your ex until you have your head on straight.
 And even then, the one-trick pony isn’t going to save your relationship.

 The reality is you must back up the approach you take with a confident inner core.

-When you are self-governing (having control over yourself) you are ready to approach your ex.
+When you are self-governing (you have control over yourself) you are ready to approach your ex.

-When you are out-of-control, you must stay away from your ex!
+When you are out-of-control and in pain, you must stay away from your ex.

-Getting your head clear and your impulses under control gives you the composure needed to show your ex what they are missing.
+With your head clear and impulses under control, you gain composure.
+You can use this to show your ex what they are missing.

 Make time for your healing!

-If you meet your ex wearing desperation on your face, resentment in your heart, with no confidence or self-belief, then no amount of tricks or games will convince this guy or girl to stand by your side.
+If you meet your ex wearing desperation on your face, resentment in your heart, with no confidence or self-belief, no trick or game will convince this guy or girl to stand by your side.

-You have more control over what happens next in your life than you think.
+You have more control over what happens in your life and with your ex than you think.

-The mistake is believing you don’t have ANY control as that only encourages you to approach things in an uncontrolled manner.
+The mistake is believing you don’t have ANY control after a breakup as that encourages you to approach things in an uncontrolled manner.

-It means to approach your relationship woes without thought or planning.
+It means to approach your relationship woes without thought or planning the steps.

-You need to understand that lazy thinking leads to random, poor, indiscriminate action (i.e., poor results.)
+You need to understand that lazy thinking leads to random, poor, indiscriminate action (i.e., poor results with your ex.)

 If you’re not careful, what you say and do next could destroy any hope you have of your ex wanting you back.

-When you are highly charged with emotions, and only think about “making things right" then what you have is a recipe for disaster.
+When you are charged with emotions and think about “making things right” to get your ex back, you have a recipe for disaster.

 For example, if your ex is looking to get space from you and the relationship, yet you decide to bring your emotional self to their door, there will be a clash.

-Which only makes your ex want MORE space from you.
+Which makes your ex want MORE space from you.

 Develop the presence of mind to know when to move closer to your ex, and when to keep your schedule so busy you couldn’t even spare a moment to pick up the phone.

-So, there are many mistakes people make following a breakup that only serves to make matters worse.
+There are many mistakes people make following a breakup that make matters worse.
 But they can’t help it because of how crazy the breakup left them.